 Ninel Myshkova, Soviet actress

-Ninel Myshkova (May 8, 1926, Leningrad – September 13, 2003, Moscow) was Soviet theater and film actress, Honored Artist of the RSFSR (1976).
+Ninel Myshkova was a Soviet theater and film actress, Honored Artist of the RSFSR (1976).

-In 1947 Myshkova graduated from the Shchukin Theater School and the same time played her debut role in the film “For those who are at sea” by Alexander Faintsimmer.
+After school the girl entered the Shchukin Theater School and graduated from it in 1947.
+At the same time the girl played her debut role in the film For Those In Peril by Alexander Faintsimmer.

-Vladimir and Ninel’s marriage was short-lived.
+The marriage of Vladimir Etush and Ninel was short-lived.
 Many famous persons came to their house.
-There was and composer Antonio Spadavekkia, who wrote the music for the film “For those who are at sea” and a fairy tale “Cinderella”.
+Composer Antonio Spadavekkia, who wrote the music for the film For Those In Peril and fairy tale Cinderella, was among them.

-In 1965 Ninel starred in the movie “The Viper” – the dramatic story of a merchant girl Olga Zotova, directed by Viktor Ivchenko.
+In 1965 Ninel starred in the movie The Viper, the dramatic story of merchant girl Olga Zotova, directed by Viktor Ivchenko.
 This film changed her personal life: Victor Ivchenko and Ninel fell in love and in 1966 they got married.
 Viktor was married and had son Boris, but the passion was so great that he left the family.
 He couldn’t live without Ninel.
 They were happy for six years.
-In 1972 Viktor died.
-Ninel was depressed.
+In 1972 Viktor died and Ninel was depressed.

 Ninel was struck by a terrible disease – a progressive sclerosis.

-Myshkova died on September 13, 2003.
+The star of Soviet cinema died on September 13, 2003.
 She was buried in the Novodevichy Cemetery next to her father’s grave.